joshuajnoble/ofReference/gl/ofVbo.markdown

 ## ofVbo ##

-First things first: a Vertex Buffer Object (VBO) provides methods a way for you to create vertices, normals, colors, and texture coordinates on the graphics card for non-immediate mode rendering.
+First things first: a Vertex Buffer Object (VBO) provides a way for you to create vertices, normals, colors, and texture coordinates on the graphics card for non-immediate mode rendering.
 This means that you can store it all on the graphics card and then access, update, or draw it, whenever you need.
-This is pretty convenient when you have something that you want to draw multiple times wihtout changing it much, because it means that instead of needing to upload new data each time, you can simply draw it instead of needing to recreate all your vertices and colors, a philosophy which is probably familiar to you from working with the ofFbo or ofTexture.
+This is pretty convenient when you have something that you want to draw multiple times wihtout changing it much, because it means that, instead of needing to upload new data each time, you can simply draw it without needing to recreate all your vertices and colors, a philosophy which is probably familiar to you from working with the ofFbo or ofTexture.

 There are a few things that are important to understand about VBOs:

-Each property of the VBO, vertices, texCoords, normals, colors, can be either dynamic or static.
+Each property of the VBO - vertices, texCoords, normals, colors - can be either dynamic or static.
 You set it to static when you know that you won't be updating it later on.
 You set it to dynamic when you know you will be updating it later on.

 Just like with ofMesh, you need to keep track of the vertices and their indices in order to make shapes and you can draw a VBO in any one of the OpenGL drawing modes, GL_LINE_STRIP, GL_POINTS, GL_QUADS, GL_TRIANGLES and GL_TRIANGLE_STRIP.

-Vertices are passed to your graphics card and your graphics card fill in the spaces in between them in a processing usually called “the rendering pipeline”.
+Vertices are passed to your graphics card and your graphics card fills in the spaces in between them in a process usually called the “rendering pipeline”.
 The rendering pipeline goes more or less like this:
 1. Say how you’re going to connect all the points.
 2. Make some points.
 3. Say that you’re done making points.